Ashraf-Bashir/Dutchizer/README.md

 # Dutchizer
 A tool to self-learn Dutch

-This tool can be used to teach you Dutch language.__
+This tool can be used to teach you Dutch language.<br/>
-It will keep asking you to translate from EN to NL.__
+It will keep asking you to translate from EN to NL.<br/>
-By many repetitions, it will enhance your memory.__
+By many repetitions, it will enhance your memory.<br/>

 Author: Ashraf Bashir
 Email: eng.bashir@gmail.com